jsx-eslint/eslint-plugin-react/docs/rules/static-property-placement.md

+# react/static-property-placement

-# Enforces where React component static properties should be positioned (`react/static-property-placement`)
+📝 Enforces where React component static properties should be positioned.

 <!-- end auto-generated rule header -->